-We developed a de novo decision analytic model, informed by key clinical trials and prior relevant economic models, to estimate the cost-effectiveness of transthyretin stabilizing agents for ATTR-CM at the class level.7,20,21,52,53 Although the comparative clinical effectiveness analysis reported separate evidence ratings for acoramidis and tafamidis compared to no disease-specific treatment, there was insufficient evidence to compare the net benefits of these therapies, particularly when used in the same patient population.
-Therefore, we did not estimate cost-effectiveness for a specific product, but instead generally for transthyretin stabilizing agents as a drug class added to best supportive care compared to best supportive care alone.
-Furthermore, results from the vutrisiran clinical trial were released in June 2024 and evidence suggested that vutrisiran was superior to placebo and had additive effects to tafamidis; however, the granularity of the published results were not sufficient to incorporate vutrisiran in our model at this time.
+We developed a de novo decision analytic model, informed by key clinical trials and prior relevant economic models, to estimate the cost-effectiveness of transthyretin stabilizing agents for ATTR-CM at the class level.^{7,51-54} Although the comparative clinical effectiveness analysis reported separate evidence ratings for tafamidis and acoramidis compared to no disease-specific treatment, there was insufficient evidence to compare the net benefits of these therapies, particularly when used in the same patient population.
+Therefore, we did not estimate cost-effectiveness for a specific product, but instead generally for transthyretin stabilizing agents as a drug class along with best supportive care compared to best supportive care alone.
+Furthermore, results from vutrisiran were released in June 2024 and the evidence suggests vutrisiran is superior to placebo and has additive effects to tafamidis; however, the granularity of the published results were not sufficient to incorporate vutrisiran in our model at this time.
 See Supplement E1.3 for additional detail on treatment strategies.

-The modeled population was informed by the more recently conducted ATTRibute-CM [acoramidis] clinical trial to reflect the modern characteristics of the ATTR-CM patient population.
-See Supplement Section E1.4 for a description of the modeled population.
+The modeled population was informed by the more recently conducted ATTRibute-CM [acoramidis] clinical trial to reflect the modern characteristics of the ATTR-CM patient population.53 See Supplement Section E1.4 for a description of the modeled population.

-The model structure was based on the New York Heart Association (NYHA) Functional Classification, including health states NYHA Class I, NYHA Class II, NYHA Class III, NYHA Class IV, and death as a terminal state (Figure 2).
-The NYHA Functional Classification is a widely used heart failure severity classification system based on a clinician's assessment of a patient's functional capacity.
-Given the association of NYHA functional class with health-related quality of life (HRQoL) and survival, and the established use of the NYHA Functional Classification in previous heart failure economic models, we defined health states by NYHA functional class, rather than using a HRQoL measure to define health states (i.e., the Kansas City Cardiomyopathy Questionnaire [KCCQ]).
+The model structure was based on New York Heart Association (NYHA) Functional Classification, including health states NYHA Class I, NYHA Class II, NYHA Class III, NYHA Class IV, and death as a terminal state (Figure 2) The NYHA Functional Classification is a widely used heart failure severity classification system based on a clinician's assessment of a patient's functional capacity.55 Given the association of NYHA functional class with health-related quality of life (HRQoL) and survival, and the established use of the NYHA Functional Classification in previous heart failure economic models, we defined health states by NYHA functional class, rather than using a HRQoL measure to define health states (i.e., the Kansas City Cardiomyopathy Questionnaire [KCCQ]).^{51,52}

-Transition probabilities, indicating differential progression through NYHA functional class with and without a transthyretin stabilizing agent, were derived from publicly available ATTR-ACT [tafamidis] trial data.
-There were no similar data available for acoramidis.
-We assumed clinical efficacy, in terms of heart failure progression, was equal across transthyretin stabilizing agents (i.e., acoramidis and tafamidis).
+Transition probabilities, indicating differential progression through NYHA functional class, were derived from publicly available ATTR-ACT [tafamidis] trial data, due to lack of publicly available data for acoramidis.
+We assumed clinical efficacy, in terms of HF progression, was equal across transthyretin stabilizing agents (acoramidis and tafamidis).
 Improvements in functional class (e.g., from NYHA Class IV to NYHA Class III) and transitions across more than one functional class in one cycle (e.g., from NYHA Class I to NYHA Class III) were plausible.
-Cardiovascular-related hospitalizations were incorporated as a transient event experienced by a proportion of alive individuals, stratified by NYHA functional class health state, to capture the differential rate, cost, and disutility of cardiovascular-related hospitalizations when ATTR-CM was treated with and without a transthyretin stabilizing agent.
+Cardiovascular-related hospitalizations were incorporated as a transient event experienced by a proportion of alive individuals, stratified by NYHA functional class health state, to capture the differential rate, cost, and disutility of cardiovascular-related hospitalizations when ATTR-CM is treated with and without transthyretin stabilizing treatment.
 Liver or heart transplant events were not modeled due to the rarity of occurrence and lack of data on the effect size of the ATTR-CM disease modifying therapies on transplant rates.

 Individuals could discontinue treatment at rates observed in the ATTRibute-CM [acoramidis] clinical trial, and those discontinuing treatment then followed the (placebo) comparator NYHA class progression and associated transition probabilities.
 Individuals remained in the model until death.
 Individuals could transition to the death state due to all-causes or ATTR-CM-specific mortality from any of the living health states.
-ATTR-CM-specific mortality was calibrated to the survival rates observed in the ATTR-ACT [tafamidis] clinical trial.
+ATTR-CM-specific mortality was calibrated to the survival rates observed in the ATTRibute-CM [acoramidis] clinical trial.